 Take your wagging tail water baby on a 3.5-mile expedition that takes in five lakes and the remains of an 18th and 19th-century landscaped park overlooked by a Victorian mansion.
 Owned by the National Trust you are asked to follow the Canine Code and keep your pup on a lead.

 If it’s the best dog walkies you are after, then the Cotswolds has them in bucketloads.
-You can take your pick from one of the many cottages in the Cotswolds that accept dogs which will be the base of your own take on Travels with Charley that would do John Steinbeck proud.
-You will be pleased to know that some of the best dog-friendly days out in the Cotswolds are also free!
+You can take your pick from a choice of pet friendly cottages in the Cotwolds which will be the base of your own take on Travels with Charley that would do John Steinbeck proud.
+You will be pleased to know that some of the best pet friendly days out in the Cotswolds are also free!